 |Required RAM||615 MB|

 |Required CPU||1 GHz|

 Less resource-hungry than GNOME or KDE, Xfce is a great choice for older computers and it is still a full-fledged desktop environment that offers a great deal to the user.
 In my opinion, Xfce provides a nice balance between functionality and conservation of system resources, while still having a beautiful desktop.
 In its default appearance, Xfce very much resembles Mac OS X with its dock-like panel found at the bottom of the desktop.
 Users can drag their favorite applications from the menu (found on the left side of the upper panel) and place them on the bottom dock/panel in a similar manner as can be done in Mac OS X. Just like GNOME 2.x and KDE, Xfce may easily be customized to more closely resemble Windows, or to be configured otherwise as desired.
 SolydX is the Xfce version of SolydXK.
 Also, Xubuntu is the Xfce version of Ubuntu, and Mythbuntu has Xfce as its desktop.
 VectorLinux uses Xfce as its default desktop, and many other Linux distros offer Xfce versions as well.
 In many ways, Xfce looks and acts much like GNOME 2.x, and for those who like the GNOME 2.x desktop and are not completely satisfied with the changes in the GNOME 3.x shell or Unity, Xfce could be a great fit.
-Click on the picture above to see a larger screenshot of Xfce 4.8 in Xubuntu 12.04 LTS.
+Pictured above is Xfce in Xubuntu 16.04 LTS.

 |Required RAM||192 MB|

 |Required RAM||128 MB|

 |Required CPU||266 MHz|